What Is Acanthosis Nigricans?

 How Is Acanthosis Nigricans Diagnosed?

-If you think your child has acanthosis nigricans, see your doctor.
 Doctors can diagnose acanthosis nigricans by looking at the affected skin.

-The doctor may order blood tests to look for diabetes or other conditions associated with it.
+Acanthosis nigricans itself isn't harmful or contagious.
+But it can be a sign that a person is at risk for diabetes.
+So the doctor may order blood tests to look for diabetes or other conditions associated with it.

 How Is Acanthosis Nigricans Treated?

-Treating the underlying cause of acanthosis nigricans can make the dark patches of skin fade or disappear.
+Treating the underlying cause of acanthosis nigricans can make the dark patches of skin fade or even disappear.
 This can mean stopping any medicine that’s causing the problem or treating diabetes and other health conditions.

 What Else Should I Know?